RituparnaAdha/cs6910/Assignment2/README.md

 ```

 The code for question 3 can be found [here](https://github.com/RituparnaAdha/cs6910/blob/main/Assignment2/partb/question3.py).
+The wandb visualisation for question 1 can be found [here](https://wandb.ai/rituparna_adha/uncategorized?workspace=user-rituparna_adha)

 ## Evaluate